Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: Introduction

 \section{Introduction}

 Keyphrases are short pieces of text that summarize the key points discussed in a document.
-They are useful for many natural language processing and information retrieval tasks, such as, text summarization \cite{zhang2004world, zhang2017mike}, question answering \cite{tang2017qalink, subramanian2017neural}, sentiment analysis \cite{wilson2005recognizing, berend2011opinion}, document retrieval \cite{jones1999phrasier, kim2013applying}, document categorization or clustering \cite{hulth2006study, hammouda2005corephrase}, contextual advertisement \cite{wu2008keyword, dave2010pattern}, and more.
+They are useful for many natural language processing and information retrieval tasks \cite{wilson-etal-2005-recognizing, berend-2011-opinion, tang2017qalink, subramanian-etal-2018-neural, zhang2017mike, wan2008single, jones1999phrasier, kim-etal-2013-applying, hulth-megyesi-2006-study, hammouda2005corephrase, wu2008keyword, dave2010pattern}.
 In the automatic keyphrase generation task, the input is a document, and the output is a set of keyphrases that can be categorized as \emph{present} or \emph{absent} keyphrases.
 Present keyphrases appear exactly in the target document, while absent keyphrases are only semantically related and have partial or no overlap to the target document.
 We provide an example of a target document and its keyphrases in Figure \ref{table:example}.